 - Error Location – select the Error page URL where you want the visitor to go if there’s an error with them filling out the form.

-- Completion Actions – add any automation that should take place when the visitor successfully completes the form.
+- Completion Actions – add any automation rules that should take place when the visitor successfully completes the form.

-- Form fields – pick the fields that you want the form handler to capture from your web form.
+- Form fields – pick the prospect fields that you want the form handler to capture from your web form.
 When you do this, keep the naming convention the same for the web form and the form handler field so that there’s no confusion.
 Also, you can change your error message in the Advanced tab.

-Add the form HTML
+Add the form HTML or CSS

 Copy the form handler endpoint URL and place it at the beginning of the HTML.

-Here’s a short example of how to set up the html
+Here’s a short example of how to set up the HTML